OpenID for European Digital Identity: An architectural analysis of user-centric identity management

-\CSLLeftMargin{{[}88{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2024/2982 of 28 november 2024 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards protocols and interfaces to be supported by the european digital identity framework}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2024.
+\CSLLeftMargin{{[}93{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2024/2982 of 28 November 2024 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards protocols and interfaces to be supported by the European Digital Identity Framework.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2024/2982/oj}}